ijin/lambroll/README.md

 ```

 All fields are optional.
 If the field is not defined, the default value is used.

-When passed by command line options, the command line option takes precedence over the option file.
+When command-line flags are specified, they take precedence over the options file.

 ### Init